I want a divorce but my partner doesn’t – advice if one person is ready and the other isn’t

 Reading time: 5 mins

 A common hurdle to separating amicably happens at the very beginning of a separation; when one person says it's over, but the other person doesn't agree.
-Read Relate counsellor, Dee Holmes's advice on how to get on the same page.
+Listen to this episode of The Divorce Podcast for more advice on when one partner wants a divorce but the other doesn’t.

-It's important to accept that you may be at a different stage of a journey to your ex.
-The first step is to talk to your partner to see where they are and what they think will help them to process the news.
+It's important to accept that you may be at a different stage of the journey to your ex.
+The first step is to talk to your partner to see where they are and what they think will help them process the news.
 Counselling may be useful, individually or together.
-Some people want time and space to process alone, others find that couple counselling means they can hear their partners story to aid their understanding.
+Some people need time and space to process this alone.
+Others find that couples counselling means they can hear their partners' story to aid their understanding.

 How do I tell my partner that I want a divorce?

-• Choose time and space to talk when you won't be distracted or interrupted.
+• Choose a time and place to talk where you won't be distracted or interrupted.

-• It can be tempting to have 'a trial separation' when one person knows they want this to move into permanency, this can give false hope and a mixed message that aren't helpful in the long term.
-Of course, if you are unsure and want some time to think and explore if the relationship has a future then this is a good idea, but make sure your reasons are genuine and you're not just prolonging the inevtiable.
-Read the blog ‘is it over, should I leave’ for advice on this.
+• Avoid having 'a trial separation' when one person knows they want to move into permanency.
+This can give false hope and mixed messages that aren't helpful in the long term.
+If you’re unsure and want some time to think and explore if the relationship has a future, then this is a good idea.
+But make sure your reasons are genuine and you're not just prolonging the inevitable.
+Read this blog for more advice on this.

-• Keep the initial message that you want a divorce short, don't confuse or dilute by talking about other things or getting caught in the detail.
-Allow them time to let the news sink in.
+• Keep the initial message (i.e., that you want a divorce short).
+Don't confuse or dilute this by talking about other things or getting caught up the details.
+Give your partner time to let the news sink in.

 For more advice, read our blog 'How to tell your partner that you want a divorce or to separate'.